The Balams Firm

 Are You a Dangerous Driver?

-According to the most recent Traffic Safety Culture Index from the AAA Foundation for Traffic Safety (AAA), most drivers have strong views about the danger of activities like distracted driving, speeding, and tailgating.
-Most also think their friends and families disapprove of those risky driving behaviors.
-Still, many admit to at least some of the actions they’ve deemed very dangerous or extremely dangerous.
+According to the latest Traffic Safety Culture Index from the AAA Foundation for Traffic Safety, most drivers strongly believe that behaviors like distracted driving, speeding, and tailgating are dangerous.
+They also assume their friends and family disapprove of these actions.
+Yet, many admit to doing them anyway, despite acknowledging the risks.

 Dangerous Driving by the Numbers

 AAA surveyed thousands of drivers about their attitudes, assumptions, and actions.
-Here’s what they learned about some of the most common types of risky road moves.
+Here’s what they learned about some of the most common types of risky driving behaviors.

 Fatigued Driving